aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-apache-poi/aspose-words-instead-of-apache-poi/_index.md

 ﻿---
-title: How to Use Aspose.Words Instead of Apache POI
+title: How to Use Aspose.Words Instead of Apache POI – Aspose.Words for Java
+articleTitle: How to Use Aspose.Words Instead of Apache POI
+linktitle: How to Use Aspose.Words Instead of Apache POI
 description: "Learn how to download and install Aspose.Words for Java and what prerequisites have to be met to work with Aspose.Words instead of Apache POI."
 type: docs
 weight: 5